 What is a vehicle title?

-A vehicle title (also known as a car title or pink slip; or “pinks” in the plural) is a legal document, establishing a person as the legal owner of a vehicle.
-Vehicle titles are issued by the state Bureau of Motor Vehicles (BMV).
+A vehicle title is a legal document, establishing a person as the legal owner of a vehicle.
+Vehicle titles are issued by the Indiana Bureau of Motor Vehicles (BMV).

 When should I be provided the title for my vehicle?